letaprodoit/lapdi-featured-posts/README.txt

 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Featured Posts allows you to add featured posts to your blog`s website via widget or on pages and posts using shortcodes.
-Featured Posts has five (5) layouts and can include thumbnails and quotes.
+Featured Posts allows you to add featured posts to your blog's website via widget or on pages and posts using shortcodes.

 == Description ==

-Featured Posts allows you to add featured posts to your blog`s website via widget or on pages and posts using shortcodes.
+Featured Posts allows you to add featured posts to your blog's website via widget or on pages and posts using shortcodes.
 Featured Posts has five (5) layouts and can include thumbnails and quotes.

 == Installation ==

 1. Upload `tsp_featured_posts` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
 3. After installation, refer to the `TSP Featured Posts` settings page for more detailed instructions on setting up your shortcodes.
-4. Featured Posts widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `TSP Featured Posts` widget to your sidebar menu.
+4. `Featured Posts` widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `TSP Featured Posts` widget to your sidebar menu.
 5. Add some widgets to the sidemenu bar, Add shortcodes to pages and posts (see Instructions)
 6. View your site
 7. Adjust your CSS for your theme by visiting `Appearance > Edit CSS`